Do current observations support transient acceleration of our universe?: Background: The Cosmographic Method

 \section{Background: The Cosmographic Method}

-The fundamental characteristics employed to trace the dynamical evolution of the universe can be either kinematic or dynamical.
+The fundamental characteristics employed to trace the dynamical evolution of the universe can be either kinematical or dynamical.
 In the first approach, the governing quantities are directly extracted from the space-time metric while the latter approach relates with the properties of the fields filling the matter sector of the universe.
-Therefore, one can clearly realize that the dynamical characteristics are model dependent while the kinematical characteristics are more universal.
-Additionally, the kinematical quantities are free from the uncertainties compared to the physical quantities, for example, the energy densities of various fields, where such uncertainties may appear.
-That is why the kinematical quantities are convenient for describing the expansion history of the universe.
+Therefore, one can clearly realize that the dynamical characteristics are model dependent while the kinematic characteristics are more universal.
+Additionally, the kinematic quantities are free from the uncertainties compared to the physical quantities, for example, the energy densities of various fields, where such uncertainties may appear.
+That is why the kinematic quantities are convenient for describing the expansion history of the universe.
 The kinematics of cosmological expansion of a homogeneous and isotropic universe has been called cosmography \cite{Weinberg1972}.
 Therefore, in cosmography the minimal assumption that is need is the Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) geometry of our universe.

 In the early sixties of the last century, Allan Sandage \cite{Sandage1962} defined the primary goal of the cosmologists is, to search for two key parameters of the universe, namely, the Hubble parameter, $H$, and the deceleration parameter, $q$.
 However, an expansion with a constant acceleration is not the only possible realization of the kinematics of a non-stationary universe.
 A conscious mind can realize that, as the universe evolves, the relative content of the components filling the universe sector should be changing, and as a consequence, the kinematics of the expansion changes which finally results in changes in the cosmic acceleration.
-Thus, for a more complete description of the kinematics of the cosmological expansion, it is useful to consider an extended set of parameters including the higher-order time derivatives the scale factor, $a(t)$ \cite{Visser2004,Visser2005,Dunsby2016,Bolotin2012}:
+Thus, for a more complete description of the kinematics of the cosmological expansion, it is useful to consider an extended set of parameters including the higher-order time derivatives the scale factor, $a(t)$.
+This has been investigated earlier by various researchers \cite{Sahni:2002fz,Alam:2003sc,Visser2004,Visser2005,Arabsalmani:2011fz,Bolotin2012,Dunsby2016}.
+Following the earlier works, we recall the higher order derivatives of the scale factor as follows: